GlaytonVerissimo/GlaytonVerissimo/README.md

 ### Hi there 👋

--🌱My name is Glayton Verissimo and I am currently a student of Systems Analysis and Development�.
+-🌱My name is Glayton Verissimo and I am currently a student of Systems Analysis and Development.
--💞️I take a full stack web course with more than 1,000 hours of practice and studies💞.
+-💞️I take a full stack web course with more than 1,000 hours of practice and study.
 -📫 Contact-me on:
  [LinkedIn](https://www.linkedin.com/in/glaytonverissimo)